This is the multi-page printable view of this section. Click here to print.

 Cloud Functions statusCloud Functions status information

-• Ready: green icon, state where normal function calls are possible
+• Ready: green icon, a state where normal function invocations are possible

-• Not Ready: gray icon, state where normal function calls are not possible
+• Not Ready: gray icon, a state where normal function invocations are not possible

-• Deploying: yellow icon, state where function is being created or changed, triggered by the following actions
+• Deploying: yellow icon, a state where the function is being created or updated, which triggers the next action

-• Running: blue icon, state where normal function calls are possible and cold start prevention policy is applied
+• Running: blue icon, a state where normal function invocations are possible and a cold‑start prevention policy is applied

 Table.
 Cloud Functions status information and additional features